Cinema Verity

 Cinema Verity was a British independent television and film production company, founded in 1985 by Verity Lambert, the television producer, who named the company after herself and as a pun on the expression 'cinéma vérité'.

 The company's first major venture was the 1988 feature film A Cry in the Dark, which was produced by Lambert herself and based on the infamous Azaria Chamberlain 'dingo baby' case in Australia in the early 1980s.

-Thereafter, the company was active mainly in television, producing two sitcoms for BBC One, May to December (1989–94) and So Haunt Me (1992–94).
+Thereafter, the company was active mainly in television, producing two sitcoms for BBC1, May to December (1989–94) and So Haunt Me (1992–94).
 It also co-produced the short-lived BBC soap opera Eldorado (1992–93).

 Other work included the literary adaptation The Cazalets for BBC One in 2001.
 This programme was co-produced by actress Joanna Lumley, whose initial idea the adaptation had been.

 The company was voluntarily dissolved in 2011.